KevinKipkoechMutai/AgriPlus_Website/README.md

 The main purpose of this website is to connect local farmers to markets through the Internet.
 One can order from a wide variety of options made available by Kenyan farmers.
 ## **Installation Requirements**
 To install and run this project, you need:

--a laptop with a pre-installed operating system.
+-a laptop with a pre-installed operating system

 -Internet connection
 ## **Installation Process**
 1. Clone the project onto your computer using the git clone command.
 Remember to use my repository address as the source.